 Pegasus is every town’s dream bookseller: It’s bigger than a book nook-type shop with limited pickings but smaller than the stores that feel like a college library where you’re reluctant to even start browsing.
 Pegasus makes you feel like your book—or zine or album or DVD—is absolutely inside, and you’re going to have a blast wandering through the stacks to find it.

 Like all the great bookstores around the bay, Pegasus’ booksellers are extremely helpful, and they tweak each store’s offerings to match its local shoppers, for example, stocking more children’s offerings in the Rockridge shop and more "witchy books" in the Shattuck location.

 Point Reyes Books is a small-town indie bookstore with a compelling selection of nature, history and environmental books for West Marin tourists and page-turners for local shoppers, as well.
 Browse beneath its elegant chandelier, hand-painted whale mural and floating books that dangle overhead.
 It’s an all-around lovely stop on your way to Point Reyes, and with Bovine Bakery right next door, it’s delicious, too.

 San Jose and Campbell

-With aisles and aisles and aisles of used books that tower overhead, Recycle has the vast selection, great prices and helpful staff to keep bibliophiles happy in the Silicon Valley since 1967.
+With aisles and aisles and aisles of used books that tower overhead, Recycle has a vast selection, great prices and helpful staff that's kept bibliophiles happy in Silicon Valley since 1967.
 Now with two stores on The Alameda and in Campbell, the store buys and trades books, too, and is home to some especially popular bookstore cats.

 There’s something Marie Kondo-ish appealing about Spectator Books.
 From the front, the store appears somewhat compact, but if you move past the artfully arranged shelves toward the rear of the shop, an entire warren of additional rooms appears, each as perfectly organized and tightly curated as the last.